 What Is the Stochastic Oscillator?

-In the 1950s, Dr. Gorge Lane invented the Stochastic Oscillator indicator.
-It invented to find buying and selling pressure of the market.
-It can also identify the cycle rotation that spare power within bulls and bears.
+In 1950s, Dr. Gorge Lane invented the Stochastic Oscillator indicator.
+It was invented to find buying and selling pressure of the market.
+It can also identify the cycle rotation that spares power within bulls and bears.
 Many traders take benefit of this reliable indicator.
-Stochastic Oscillator is a momentum indicator.
+A stochastic oscillator is a momentum indicator.
 It ranges between 100 and o by default.
 It shows the location of the close relative to the high-low range on a set number of parameters.
 Stochastic Oscillator contains two lines – %k is the slow Oscillator and %D is the moving average.
 Slowing is generally applied to the indicator’s default setting as a period of 3.
 Below is the default setting of the Stochastic Oscillator looks on the Meta Trader trading platform:

 When Stochastic Oscillator applied on the default setting to the chart, it looks like this: